gopackage/cli/README.md

     $ go get github.com/gopackage/cli

+## Default Command

+A default command can be registered using the `*` command string.

 ## Option parsing

- Options with commander are defined with the `.Option()` method, also serving as documentation for the options.
+ Options with cli are defined with the `.Option()` method, also serving as documentation for the options.
 The example below parses args and options from `os.Args` and sets the `*.Value` for corresponding Options and Args on the program or command.

 ```go
 package main